Give Chase with Angry Natives

 - The crew of Serenity intentionally provoke a fleet of Reaver spaceships into following them, so that they can use them in a surprise attack on the Operative's fleet.

 - Interesting Times: Rincewind, pursued by the palace guard, finds himself trapped in the wrestler's quarters.
 He gets out of it by pointing at one of the guards, claiming he has a pork sandwich on him, and escapes as the guards are crushed in the stampede.

-- Hermione attempts this in Harry Potter, running through the centaur's territory in the hopes that Umbridge will be dealt with by them.
+- Hermione attempts this in Harry Potter And The Order Of The Phoenix, running through the centaur's territory in the hopes that Umbridge will be dealt with by them.
 However, it turns out the centaurs do not appreciate being used that way, even if the target is the villainous Delores Umbridge.
 They carry off Umbridge, but then turn on her and Harry.